-Here’s a look at what you can do to support parents in your workplace.
+Here’s what you can do to support parents in your workplace.

 Children learning at home while one or both parents are also working at home required flexibility that hadn’t existed in the past.
 Consider that even those companies that allowed working from home pre-pandemic often had policies that required working parents to ensure they had childcare arrangements for younger children, or that children were in school.
 In other words, companies were concerned about the potential distractions employees might face at home if simultaneously caring for children and wanted to avoid the potential drain on productivity.

-The workplace will not return to the state it was in prior to the pandemic.
+The workplace will never return to the state it was in before the pandemic.
 It’s likely that some form of hybrid working — and learning — will continue as the pandemic continues to play out, and even afterward.
-The workplace today requires greater flexibility and demands different ways of managing employees.
+Today’s workplace requires greater flexibility and demands different ways of managing employees.

 It will be critical for organizations to train supervisors and managers on how to create inclusive environments for everybody in their workgroup, regardless of where they’re located or what their parent statuses may be.
 Intentionality will be the key to success for developing inclusion training designed to be not an event, but an ongoing process to support everyone during challenging times.

-As parents face the continued uncertainty of children returning back to school this year, employers need to be prepared to provide appropriate flexibility to meet their needs.
+As parents face continued uncertainty of children and their school environments, employers need to be prepared to provide appropriate flexibility to meet their needs.
 Ongoing awareness and supportive communication will be critical.

 Parenting issues are an important addition to any organization’s diversity and inclusion training efforts.
 A component of this training should also include coverage of retaliation training.

-The EEOC has prepared guidance on “Employer Best Practices for Workers with Caregiving Responsibilities” which offers insights into what employers can and should be doing to ensure that they are not discriminating, however inadvertently, against workers with caregiving responsibilities.
+The EEOC has prepared guidance on “Employer Best Practices for Workers with Caregiving Responsibilities” which offers insights into what employers can and should be doing to ensure they aren’t discriminating, however inadvertently, against workers with caregiving responsibilities.
 It’s important to note that, while we’re focused on caring for children here, those responsibilities for many may extend to caring for other relatives and aging parents.